-16.6.3 Considerations for Topology Hiding
+16.6.2.2 Considerations for Topology Masking

-Although hiding sensitive information about a VoIP provider's network is desired, there are some potential side effects caused by topology hiding.
+Although masking sensitive information about a VoIP provider's network is desired, there are some potential side effects caused by topology masking.

-The most common example is the consequence that SIP message size may grow when applying topology hiding.
+The most common example is the consequence that SIP message size may grow when applying topology masking.
 The fact that SIP messages become larger may even prevent Sipwise C5 from communicating successfully with another SIP entity (a peer SBC, for example).
 This can be expected under following circumstances:

-- · SIP transport protocol is UDP - SIP messages have more Via and Record-Route headers - · IP packets of SIP messages without the topology hiding feature already have a size close to the MTU
+- · SIP transport protocol is UDP - SIP messages have more Via and Record-Route headers - IP packets of SIP messages without the topology masking feature already have a size close to the MTU

-In such a case the IP packets carrying SIP messages with encoded headers will have a size exceeding the MTU, that will cause loss of data.
+In such a case the IP packets carrying SIP messages with encoded headers will have a size exceeding the MTU, that will cause loss of data in some networks.